Epoxy glue is one of the many glues used in woodworking and is becoming more and more popular with passionate DIY-er as well as professionals.

-For all these jobs you can use the same epoxy glue as for gluing metal.
-The advantage is that after curing the glue turns gray and in many cases, you will therefore hardly notice the difference between the glue and the concrete.
+For all these jobs, you can use the same epoxy glue as for gluing metal.
+The advantage is that after curing the glue turns gray and in many cases, you will therefore hardly notice the difference, between the glue and the concrete.

 Now that you have learned more about epoxy glue, you can make the right choice of which glue is best suited for your project.

 If there is a small chance that your eyes will come into contact with the two-component adhesive, it is best to rinse them immediately and thoroughly and seek medical attention.

 Ventilation is therefore not an absolute priority, but always ensure natural ventilation during work.

-When working with epoxy, you should also be more careful with signs of an allergic reaction.
+When using epoxy, you should also be more careful with signs of an allergic reaction.

 For more tips on working with epoxy, see the FAQ section below.

 The resin and the hardener must be mixed together at a ratio of 1:1 to form a homogeneous mixture.

 How I personally do this is the following:

 - On my workbench, I stick a few strips of painter’s tape.
-On this tape I push the amount of glue I estimate I need.
+On this tape, I push the amount of glue I estimate I need.

 - Then I apply the glue to the parts that I want to connect with the plastic spoon.